build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ### Step 2: Create a custom event bus in Amazon Eventbridge

-First, open the Amazon EventBridge console in your AWS account.
+First, open the Amazon EventBridge console in AWS.
 In the left navigation pane, click "Event Buses".
 On this page, click the "Create event bus" button.
 Custom event buses allow for greater isolation, access control, organization, separation of concerns, event retention control, and insulation from changes compared to using the shared default event bus.
 This is because the default event bus receives events from all AWS services.

-Give your event bus the name "game-bus".
-The name can contain up to 256 characters and must be unique within your account.
+Give the event bus the name "game-bus".
+The name can contain up to 256 characters and must be unique within the account.
 You can enable archive events here if desired.
 Click "Create".

 Now we will create a rule that sends all events from that bus into a CloudWatch log group so that we can see the events published to it.
 Go to "Rules" on the left hand side and once there, change the event bus from the default one to "game-bus".